 - 1 drop Rosewood essential oil

 Step 1.
-Place the water into a clean bowl and add the preservative if using (see note on small weighing small amounts).
+Place the water into a clean bowl and add the preservative if using (see note on measuring & weighing small amounts).

 Step 2.
 Sprinkle in the clay and leave to stand for a couple of minutes until the clay has begun to dissolve, and then stir well.